4dsystems/SOMOIoD/README.md

 SOMO Library for the gen4-IoD and IoD-09 by 4D Systems

+This library is not limited to the IoD's, and should work on any Arduino, any pin.
+It has been tested on Uno, Leornardo, Mega and all worked ok.
+By default it works on GPIO16 of the ESP8266 (used on the IoD modules) but if you put a pin number in the begin(pin) it can use any pin for any Arduino.

 Please refer to the gen4-IoD or IoD-09 Datasheets and supporting library / library documentation for GFX4D/GFX4DIoD9 for more information.

 [gen4-IoD Product Page](http://www.4dsystems.com.au/product/gen4-IoD/)